HisRoyalRedness/HackerCalc/README.md

   * Implement IComparable and IEquatable on data types
   * ~~Implement casting to/from data types~~
    * ~~Full implementation of cast from UnlimitedIntegerType to LimitedIntegerType~~
+     * Casting to a specific bitwidth and sign?
 * Remove old code
 * Put licence headers and footers on all source code
+* Find a more accurate way to do power and root
+* Remember left shift and right shift on integers is limited by number of bits.
+Negative shifts aren't intuitive.
+Maybe block negative shifts?
+Shifts on BigIntegers are limited to 16 bits
+* Make sure left and right shifts make sense for the bitwidth of the LimitedIntegerTypes
+* Complete the operator unit tests.
+Just started with Add...

 License
 -------